 The dignity in which your council provides the proper protocol at meetings and functions will have an impressive impact on the membership and visitors alike.
-When you have visiting dignitaries, it will mean a great deal to them.
+When you have a visiting dignitary, it will mean a great deal to them.
 Not using proper protocol may provide an embarrassment to the council and to the Grand Knight.